perkss/clojure-kafka-examples/README.md

 * Kafka Streaming join with two Streams (Left Join)
 * Kafka Streaming join with KTABLE.
 * Avro Kafka deserialization and serialization.
+* More examples to come regularly watch this space ...

 ## Contributions

 * Please get involved and get recognition.
-If you want to add more examples than I am adding then raise a PR.
-Or raise issues for ideas on examples that would be good to add.
+If you want to add more examples then raise a PR.
+Or raise issues for ideas on examples that would be beneficial.